 - Enter the desired name for a new account and click on Next.

-- Locate the application that is giving you this error, right click it and choose Properties from the menu.
+- Right-click the app causing the problem and choose Properties from the menu.

-If you’re getting Microsoft Visual C++ Runtime Error while trying to run a specific app, you might want to try reinstalling that application.
+If you’re getting the Microsoft Visual C++ error while trying to run a specific app, you might want to try reinstalling that application.
 Sometimes your files can get corrupted, and that can cause this error to appear.